dojo/docs/dojox/grid/EnhancedGrid.rst

   dijit.byId('grid').selection.selected[rowIndex] // returns true or false

-* It's also possible to make some customization for the indirect selection column
+* It's also possible to make some customizations for the indirect selection column

 .. code-block :: javascript
   :linenos: